 This feels particularly profound today on the eve of the two year anniversary of Mom’s final day.
 Mom died two years ago tomorrow.
 She was the one person to whom I read the earliest drafts of My Music Man and Beyond the Ripples, even before they were accepted for publication.
 She was the first one I told when I received the contract for Humanity’s Grace, but she died before it was released.
 Mom was the one who offered up vocabulary advice: she had a much better handle on the use of words than I, and her spelling powers shined until close to the end of her life, even with dementia.

-At the risk of sharing too much too soon, here’s an excerpt from the preface of From First Breath to Last: A Story About Love, Womanhood and Aging (working title).
+At the risk of sharing too much too soon, here’s an excerpt from the preface of From First Breath to Last: A Story About Love, Womanhood and Aging.

 Last night I dreamt about my mom.
-In the dream, I knew she wasn’t going to be around much longer.
-She told me she still wanted to write one book.
-One more book.
-The way she said it, I knew she was asking for my approval.
-In the dream I said, “I’d love to help you if you want, Mom.”
-Yes, that would be lovely, Mom told me.
+I knew she wasn’t going to be around much longer.
+She told me she wanted to write one more book; her expression invited my approval.
+“Yes” I said.
+“I’d love to help you, Mom.”
 And here we are.

 How many dates have been emotionally charged for us forever because of things that have happened in our lives?
 For me the month of March will never quite be the same.
 Dad was born on March 2, 1930 and Mom on March 28, 1933.
 Mom died on March 6, 2021.
 If my good friends at Bedazzled Ink are tuning in here: perhaps March 2023 might be an appropriate month to launch From First Breath to Last!
 In the meantime, I look for the last of the snow to melt and those first signs of spring – crocus, daffodil and tulip – and my growing new grandson to remind me of the beauty in living today.